xtuml/bridgepoint/doc-bridgepoint/notes/7745_port_oal/7745_port_oal_dnt.md

 component has more than one port using a specific interface.
 Only allow the port name to be used in action code."

-The xtUML development team has agrees that the requested feature is valuable, but is concerned about breaking existing models.
+The xtUML development team agrees that the requested feature is valuable, but is concerned about breaking existing models.
 Therefore, the port name restriction will be able to be disabled via a preference.